Registrations Now Open

 Located on the 1,000-acre Mount Allamuchy Scout Reservation in Stanhope NJ, Camp Somers has been providing campers with lifetime memories for more than 60 years.
 We are proud to offer four one-week sessions of day camp and resident camp to Scouts BSA attending with their troop or by themselves!
 Campers attending without their troop will be grouped together and form camp troops.

 Camp Somers is proud to offer the following for troops and individual campers:

-- Trailblazer Day Camp is for both first-year and experienced higher-ranking Boy Scouts.
+Trailblazer Day Camp is for both first-year and experienced higher-ranking Scouts BSA.
 Campers can work on rank advancement, merit badges, and participate in high adventure programs.
 Camp runs Monday to Friday from 8:45 am – 4:00 pm.
 Free busing is available from many locations throughout Morris, Sussex and NW Somerset counties.

 Attending as an Individual?

-Our Camp Troop program is perfect for campers who can’t go to camp with their troop, or just want more camp time.
+Our camp troop program is perfect for campers who can’t go to camp with their troop, or just want more camp time.
 These campers can work on more merit badges or simply enjoy our programs.
 The camp provides adult leaders with many years of troop experience.
 If your camper wishes to be placed with a particular troop, make arrangements directly with that troop’s leader prior to coming to camp then contact Tom Stoddard at 973-765-9322 ext 413 one week prior to your child's arrival.
-Otherwise, the camp will place your son with an available troop.
+Otherwise, the camp will place your camper with an available troop.

 *The use of ATVs have been approved by the Boy Scouts of America only for this location and program, and any use of ATVs must comply with BSA camping standards.
 ATVs are not authorized for unit activities.